-Today’s free pattern is the fifth in a series of super cute vintage Workbasket embroidery patterns for children dressed up in their Halloween costumes.
+Today’s free Halloween Witch embroidery pattern is the fifth in the series of super cute vintage Workbasket embroidery patterns of children dressed up in their Halloween costumes.

-All those patterns could be actually be used on children’s items throughout the year.
+All the other patterns in the series could be quite easily be used on children’s items throughout the year.

-Today’s pattern is the only pattern in the series that is specifically Halloween themed and is in fact the reason I concluded that this set was intended for Halloween… because what would Halloween be without witches and bats under a full moon!
+Today’s pattern, however, is the only pattern in the series that is specifically Halloween themed and is in fact the reason I concluded that this set was intended for Halloween… because what would Halloween be without witches and bats under a full moon!

 Vintage Workbasket Embroidery Pattern – Halloween Witch downloadable pdf

 Click the links below to be taken to download the other Halloween patterns in the series:

 - Young Boy Going Fishing

 - Young Girl Modeling a Swimsuit

 - Pioneer Boy Heading off to School